kart-able/sample_app/README.md

 ## Getting started

 To get started with the app, clone the repo and then install the needed gems:
+(personally I had to use bcrypt-ruby 3.1.5 instead of bcrypt 3.1.11)
 ```
 $ bundle install --without production
 ```